Azure-Samples/functions-quickstart-typescript-azd/README.md

 This repository contains an Azure Functions HTTP trigger reference sample written in TypeScript and deployed to Azure using Azure Developer CLI (`azd`).
 The sample uses managed identity and a virtual network to make sure deployment is secure by default.

+This source code supports the article [Quickstart: Create and deploy functions to Azure Functions using the Azure Developer CLI](https://learn.microsoft.com/azure/azure-functions/create-first-function-azure-developer-cli?pivots=programming-language-typescript).

 ## Prerequisites

 + [Node.js 20](https://www.nodejs.org/)